 Church events and other organized activities in the community are a great place for families to hang out together, says Hermien V. Having made great friends with other families there, she highly recommends church as a place to go in search of family friendships.
 Meanwhile, Gwen R. says enrolling in family programs or activities at the park district or community center is a great way to meet potential friends for the whole family and to have activities to do together.

 Organize Community "Family Days"

-When Circle of Moms member Charmaine W. wanted to connect and form friendships with other moms and their families, she didn't wait for fate to intervene.
+When Charmaine W. wanted to connect and form friendships with other moms and their families, she didn't wait for fate to intervene.
 Instead, she proactively recruited other families in her area by creating a "Family Day" in her community.
 She says she figured it would be a great way to get to know and form closer ties with other families who could gather regularly to have fun together.